 My son Austin is a motivated and dedicated high school track and cross country runner.
 He has struggled with tibial stress syndrome (a lower leg condition that is on the spectrum between shin splints and a stress fracture) for nearly 20 months now.
 Austin has lofty goals; he wants to perform well for personal satisfaction and to help his team achieve its goals.
 However, Austin’s drive often gets the best of him.

 So, how do you know when to rest and when to be active and how active to be?
-Excellent question, and the best answers come from your health care professional.
+Excellent question and the best answers come from your health care professional.
 The assessment begins with identifying the several factors: is it acute or chronic, what is the severity of the problem, is surgery indicated, the age of the patient, and the person’s general health.
-Generally, an injury initially needs rest or protection (time based on type of injury).
+Generally, an injury initially needs rest or protection (time-based on type of injury).
 However, if you continue to reinjure the same structure, then an assessment to determine underlying causes is required.
-Strengthening and stretching a problem area are often beneficial; however the dose of these activities is critical.
+Strengthening and stretching a problem area is often beneficial; however, the dose of these activities is critical.
 When starting a program, start gentle and assess your body’s response.